-Michael Jordan’s “Blue Dunk” in 1987 by Walter Iooss.
+If I could have taken one photo that someone else shot, it would be Michael Jordan’s “Blue Dunk” in 1987, shot by Walter Iooss.
 Everything about that photo is amazing to me.

 The shot below is Evan Smith doing a Hippy Jump in Philadelphia.
 Evan, myself, and few other people were on our way to a rail in Philadelphia when we got a bit lost, and drove across these kids playing next to an open fire hydrant.
 The cones and everything about the spot was begging for a Hippy Jump photo!

 I tried pulling over then, but Evan insisted on going to the spot because he didn’t want to skate it after being soaked from a fire hydrant.
 I’m glad he was stern about skating the other spot because it ended up being a Thrasher cover.
 We went here immediately afterward.
 The light ended up being even better!… Thanks for being a good sport Evan!